Skip to main content

 4 mentions Positive Neutral Negative

-The game experiences performance issues, including stuttering during key actions like equipping items and combat, which can disrupt the overall gameplay experience.
-However, some users note that its performance is an improvement compared to similar titles, particularly on lower-end hardware.
+The game experiences performance issues, including stuttering during key actions like equipping items or defeating enemies, which can disrupt the already slow-paced combat.
+However, some users note that its performance is an improvement compared to other titles, such as Ziggurat, on similar hardware.

-• “Gameplay is fantastic and performance is much better than Ziggurath's on my laptop!”
+• “Gameplay is fantastic and performance is much better than Ziggurat's on my laptop!”

 • “The game has some issues with performance.”